kigenchesire/Online-Auction-system-with-messaging/README.md

 5. Javascript <br>
 <br>
 <h2>Functionalities</h2>
-1. Ability to send notification messages to bidders after conclusion of a sale <br>
+1. Ability to send notification messages to bidders after the conclusion of a sale <br>
-2. Ability to incorparate and deduct money from credit card<br>
+2. Ability to incorporate and deduct money from credit card<br>
 3. Highest bidder wins the bid